ny83427/tankwar/Readme.md

 ### Wall
 * Simulate 4 walls, one in upper-middle, two in left and right, one in bottom-middle
+* Use `assets/images/brick.png` to build the walls
 * Tank cannot penetrate wall, as it should be
 * If missile hit wall, it simply disappears

 ### Blood
 * In the beginning of the game there will be a blood jumping in the center.
 If player tank eats the blood its HP will be restored to 100 immediately!
+Play audio file `assets/audios/revive.wav` when this happens
 * If blood was eaten it will disappear
 * If player tank HP was lower than 50%, blood will appear again so that player tank can be healed completely, however, blood will appear with a chance of 66.7%

+### Optional(It's up to you)
+* Place two tress in the upper-right and bottom-left using `assets/images/tree.png`
+* Fighting against enemies forever can be lonely and boring, a small camel pet might make you a little bit happier: `assets/images/pet-camel.gif`
+* You can search some cute audio files for your pet at here if you want: https://freesound.org/

 ### Game Rule
 * Tank will move with speed of 5, which means its x and y will either plus of minus 5